 Lessons are weekly and can be scheduled for 30, 45, or 60 minutes.

 If you're just starting out, I recommend the following:

 1 pair general drum sticks (eg. Vic Firth SD1)

 Alfred's Drum Method Book 1

 Frequently Asked Questions:

 Lesson rates vary by location and length.
 For current rates please contact me.

 Where do you teach?

-I teach lessons in Shoreline at my home studio, at Islander Middle School, and Mercer Island High School.
+I teach lessons in Bellevue at my home studio in the Eastgate neighborhood, at Islander Middle School, and Mercer Island High School.